So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 The BFG also represents a weapons upgrade like you might get in a video game, which is also pretty cool, if you ask me.
 The guns are ridiculously big to start out with, though.

 John gets knocked out by Pinky-the-monster (who is still attached to his wheel chair), but comes to almost immediately.
 We hear Sam’s voice calling out his name as he goes dark.
 So either she’s nearby, or he just hears her voice every time he passes out from now on.
-I wonder if it happens when he goes to sleep too.
 Part of his battle with Pinky involves a chainsaw, so that’s cool.
 I’m not clear on where the chainsaw came from, but I don’t really care.
 John faces a dozen or so monsters, periodically calling out Sam’s name.

 He finally sees her laying on the floor near the elevator, which is still in lockdown (two minutes to go).
 There are dead bodies all around, so apparently some others tried to escape but didn’t make it.
 There’s a ladder up the elevator shaft, but I guess they couldn’t even get inside the doors.